darkreactions/ESCALATE/data_model/README.md

 ### Quickest method to fully create database (from backup)

-Assumption: you have a database named 'escalate' already created (in either local environment or docker container).
+Assumption: you have a database named 'escalate' already created (in either local environment or Docker container).

-**restore into a docker container** using the latest 'bak' file in the repo's backup folder.
+**restore into a Docker container** using the latest 'bak' file in the repo's backup folder.
 This assumes the following: 1) the docker container is named: escalate and 2) the backup sql file has been moved to a folder in the container

 ```